Community child health - sub-specialty

 Training in this sub-specialty

-Paediatricians in the UK start their training in general paediatrics.
-Some then choose to train in a paediatric sub-specialty, such as community child health.
+Paediatricians start in core training, and then move on to specialty training - when some choose to apply to train in a paediatric sub-specialty, such as community child health.

 Advice from the Community Child Health CSAC

-The CSAC is the College Specialty Advisory Committee, and superpervises the development and delivery of sub-specialty training.
+The CSAC is the College Specialty Advisory Committee, and supervises the development and delivery of sub-specialty training.

 Application process